huggingface/blog/docmatix.md

 - [Fine tuning Florence-2 Github Repo](https://github.com/andimarafioti/florence2-finetuning)
 - [Vision Language Models Explained](https://huggingface.co/blog/vlms)

-We would like to thank merve for her reviews on this blog post.
+We would like to thank merve and leo for their reviews on this blog post.